Tom & Mick: Album and break-up (1967–68)

 By this time, the band had removed the Maniacs-suffix, simply becoming Tom & Mick.
 This was largely due to the fact that most of the group's fans came to see the front figures Körberg and Johansson, leaving the Maniacs out of the spotlight.
-At the same time, their contract with Columbia expired, prompting Englund to sign them with Sonet Records that spring; on this label, the group recorded one single, "24 Hours from Tulsa", which was release in April of that year, but failed to reach Tio i Topp or Kvällstoppen.
+At the same time, their contract with Columbia expired, prompting Englund to sign them with Sonet Records that spring; on this label, the group recorded one single, "24 Hours from Tulsa", which was released in April of that year, but failed to reach Tio i Topp or Kvällstoppen.
 It was their first chart failure following almost a year straight of hit singles, prompting the Johansson and Körberg to end up in conflict.
 Shortly after the release of the single, the Maniacs were dropped entirely from the band, with the band instead opting for a big band backing; this proved to be a failure, not lasting long.
 During a concert that summer together with Lasse Samuelssons orkester, the band broke-up due to the instabilities in its line-up.

 Concurrently with Tom & Mick, former members, disgruntled after leaving or being fired from the band became the Nashmen who broke up in 1969.
 Following his tenure with Tom & Mick, Körberg opted for a solo career, which would go on to become one of the most successful in Swedish history.
 Johansson on the other hand, joined the band Michael Salt & Peppar, who toured the United Kingdom, the United States and Mexico, but did not see any major success with this group.
 In the mid-1970s, fed up with being a pop-star, Johansson moved to Valbo and became a music teacher at a local school.
 Founder Örjan Englund also saw a relatively successful career following his tenure with the Maniacs, running his own record label and worked with several groups during the 1970s.
 Guitarist Bernt Liljegren would play with a reformed incarnation of the Hep Stars.